-Sexual Assault Exams
+Sexual Assault Forensic Exams

-In July of 1995, Alabama law was amended to allow medical providers to submit bills for the charges of medical examinations for the purpose of gathering evidence and treatment for preventing venereal disease in sexual assault crimes.
+In July of 1995, Alabama law was amended to allow medical providers to submit bills for the charges of forensic medical examinations for the purpose of gathering evidence and treatment for preventing sexually transmitted infections in sexual abuse crimes and offenses.

 The Commission also pays for the HIV prophylaxis.
 When medical personnel evaluate a sexual assault victim, a forensic evidence kit is collected.
 The bill for these services is then submitted to the Commission for payment consideration.
 This provision ensures sexual assault victims do not have to pay for the collection of forensic evidence.